 Fear of Public Speaking Tips: How to Deal with Stage Fright

-Even though being nervous before your speaking engagement is normal, there are also more dramatic cases wherein you are already dealing with stage fright.
-Here are some public speaking tips that directly address that fear:
+Being nervous before your speaking engagement is normal.
+But there are also more dramatic cases wherein you are already dealing with stage fright.
+Here are some public speaking tips that will address that fear:

 Find trustworthy people who will give you their honest opinion.
 Practice your presentation in front of them and ask them to evaluate you.
 If they are also skilled public speakers, you can learn from them through coaching.